Last updated on November 2nd, 2023

 Dietary fiber is a non-digestible carb that packs several health benefits.

-It is advisable to consume 25 g of fiber a day for females and 38 g for men.
+It is advisable to consume 25g of fiber daily for women and 38g for men.
 Just like antioxidants, fiber supplements fail to exert similar benefits as fiber from foods.
 Dragon fruit contains 7-8 g of fiber in one cup serving.

 Also, as per studies, diets rich in fibre guard against colon cancer.
 Yet, it is vital to note that high-fibre meal plans come with drawbacks.
 That too, particularly if a person is used to a low-fibre diet.
 It is good to enhance fiber intake and have enough fluids to avoid stomach uneasiness.